Space Technology Engineering and Research Center opened in Tomsk

-The center is primarily designed to develop advanced power supply systems
+The center was primarily created to develop advanced power supply systems

-Tomsk State University of Control Systems and Radioelectronics and the Moscow Institute of Physics and Technology have created an engineering and research center for space technologies in Tomsk.
+Tomsk State University of Control Systems and Radioelectronics and the Moscow Institute of Physics and Technology have created a space technology engineering and research center in Tomsk.
 Here, technologies for spacecraft will be developed, scientific research will be conducted, and specialists will be trained, according to the university's press service.

-The center was created primarily to develop advanced power supply systems, which are the most important part of the onboard systems of any spacecraft.
-We plan to train personnel in various formats: implementing joint projects with the involvement of university students, as well as conducting various practical and laboratory classes at the center.
+The center was created, first of all, to develop advanced power supply systems, which are the most important part of the onboard systems of any spacecraft.
+We plan to train personnel in various formats: implementation of joint projects with the involvement of university students, as well as conducting various practical and laboratory classes at the center.

 According to him, the creation of the engineering and research center opens up prospects for the implementation of promising scientific and technical projects, conducting fundamental research and development work at the request of industrial partners.

-It is assumed that small-scale production and testing of developments will be organized at the center for their further introduction to the market.
+It is assumed that small-scale production and testing of developments will be organized at the center with the aim of further bringing them to the market.

 Sukhorukov emphasized that Tomsk State University of Control Systems and Radioelectronics has significant scientific and technical potential, which allows the center to provide a wide range of research and engineering services.